JspBack/JspBack/README.md

 ## I'm an E&E engineering student and Front-end developer

-- 🌱 I’m learning whatever i find :D
+- 🌱 I’m learning whatever i find (I'm a bit everything :D)
 - ⚡ Hobbies: drawing and learning new things

 ### Connect with me: